Can a pergola offer more than other patio covers such as a gazebo, canopy, or shade sail?

 - Temperature sensor for automatic opening in case of snow or frost conditions.

-- Invisible gutter systems to drain the water from the rain away and keep the pergola area dry
+- Invisible gutter systems to drain the rain away and keep the patio area dry

 - Infrared heating system to make spending time outdoors more comfortable

 - Solar and insect screens to protect you and your family